imjoy-team/imjoy-core/README.md

 ```

-### Run your web application an ImJoy window plugin
+### Run your web application as an ImJoy window plugin

 If you want to support loading your web app as an ImJoy `window` plugin, you can easily support by the following options.